 What time of year should I sell?

+Every location is different, and in different years the same locations can be doing opposite things.
 The busiest 3-month SOLD span in NE Wisconsin is usually May/April/June, meaning the offers came in on new listings 45-60 days earlier (March/April/May).
 Other parts of Wisconsin, further south like Madison and Milwaukee, have a more balanced sales curve due to both climate, industry, and educational housing cycles.
+Resort locations have a higher traffic in the summer months, but it can be best to zag when everyone else is zigging.
 We chart annual and monthly sales data that we can supply you with, but here is some initial data to see posted here.

 Should our home be sold before we buy a new one?

 The answer to this depends on your personal goals and what’s happening in the real estate market.
 If you’re buying an in-demand property and selling a less desirable one, you’ll likely want to sell before buying.
 Having a non-contingent sale is many times required by corporate relocation companies, and some sellers will not consider such offers.
 Part of the reason is Sellers realize with disclosure requirements many buyers pass on homes that already have an interested party.
 We looked at all the factors in depth in this blog post: Should I buy or sell first?

 That can be a tough question.
 Generally, a home doesn’t sell for one of 3 reasons:

 3) it doesn’t ‘show’ well to potential Buyers (and might need a good cleaning or staging).

 Talk to your agent and ask to see: